Gibraltar: Culture

 The culture of Gibraltar reflects Gibraltarians' diverse origins.
 While there are Spanish (mostly from nearby Andalusia) and British influences, the ethnic origins of most Gibraltarians are not confined to these ethnicities.
-Other ethnicities include Genoese, Maltese, Portuguese, and German.
-A few other Gibraltar residents are Jewish of Sephardic origin, Moroccan, or Indians.
+Other ethnicities include Genoese, Maltese, Portuguese, Catalan, Sephardic Jewish, Sicilian, Moroccan, and Indian.
 British influence remains strong, with English being the language of government, commerce, education and the media.

 Gibraltar's first sovereignty referendum is celebrated annually on Gibraltar National Day (10 September).
 It is a public holiday, during which most Gibraltarians dress in their national colours of red and white.
 Until 2016, the tradition had been to also release 30,000 similarly coloured balloons, which represented the people of Gibraltar.
 However, this tradition has now been ended because of the threat that it poses to wildlife, particularly marine.
 The 300th anniversary of Gibraltar's capture was celebrated in 2004 on Tercentenary Day (4 August), when in recognition of and with thanks for its long association with Gibraltar, the Royal Navy was given the Freedom of the City of Gibraltar and a human chain of Gibraltarians dressed in red, white and blue, linked hands to encircle the Rock.
 On 4 June 2012, the Gibraltar Diamond Jubilee Flotilla, inspired by the Thames Diamond Jubilee Pageant, celebrated sixty years of the Queen's reign.

 The Gibraltar Broadcasting Corporation operates a television and radio station on UHF, VHF and medium-wave.
 The radio service is also internet-streamed.
 Special events and the daily news bulletin are streamed in video.
 The other local radio service is operated by the British Forces Broadcasting Service which also provides a limited cable television network to HM Forces.
 The largest and most frequently published newspaper is the Gibraltar Chronicle, Gibraltar's oldest established daily newspaper and the world's second-oldest English language newspaper to have been in print continuously with daily editions six days a week.
 Panorama is published on weekdays, and 7 Days, The New People, and Gibsport are weekly.